Mary Poppins (1964) Director: Robert Stevenson

 “Oh it’s a jolly ‘oliday with Mary…”

 Despite Dick Van Dyke’s amusingly rotten cockney accent, Mary Poppins is a delightful, charming Hollywood musical that stands in stark contrast to the brooding modern cynicism that pervades our present-day Hollywood milieu.
-The script for the film is an amalgamation of the Mary Poppins book series by P.L.
+The script for Mary Poppins comes from an amalgamation of the various “Mary Poppins” book series by P.L.
 Travers (published between 1934-1988).
 Walt Disney’s daughters initially fell in love with the books and made their father promise to make a movie based on the stories.
 After much negotiation with P.L.
-Travers, the film was finally made and it became a critical and box office success.
-The classic music for the film was completed by the Sherman Brothers (of similar fame with Chittty Chitty Bang Bang and The Jungle Book among many other movies).
+Travers, the film rights were finally acquired and once produced it became a critical and box office success.
+The classic music for the film was completed by the Sherman Brothers (who are also known for Chittty Chitty Bang Bang and The Jungle Book among many other classic movies).
 Walt Disney used the proceeds from Mary Poppins to finance the construction of Disney World in Florida.
 Of course, Disney introduced a sequel in 2018 entitled Mary Poppins Returns.
-I have not seen it but needless to say my expectations could not be lower.
+I have not seen it but my expectations could not be lower.

-In the end, Mr. Banks is fired from his job but he suddenly finds joy in echoing the refrain “Supercalifragilisticexpialidocious” along with a rekindled desire to spend time with his children while they are young.
+In the end, Mr. Banks is fired from his job but he suddenly finds joy in echoing the refrain “Supercalifragilisticexpialidocious” along with a rekindled desire to spend time with his children while they are still young.
 The next day the wind changes and Mary Poppins departs.
 Mr. Banks takes his children to the park with their newly repaired kite (“Let’s Go Fly a Kite”) and he is given back his job at the bank.

 What was the name of his other leg?